energon-a-secas/local-drills/README.md

 ## Overview

 This repository offers a collection of near-real-world simulations for AWS and EKS, designed for troubleshooting and as challenges.

-Don't worrying about cloud costs or complex setups, as you will be running everything locally by using tools like LocalStack and Minikube.
-Definitions for each lab will be provided as well.
+Don't worry about cloud costs; everything you do will be executed locally using tools like LocalStack and Minikube.

 Our three goals: